thinkloop/teslerify/README.md

 # Teslerify
-A browser extension that changes "Tesla" to "Tesler" on web pages, because everything is computer.
+A browser extension that changes "Tesla" to "Tesler" and "TSLA" to "TSLR" on web pages - because everything is computer.